|

 Text: the associated text as published in select online versions of this work

-McClure: refers to The Hound of the Baskervilles (New York: McClure, Philips & Co., 1902), a second impression of the first American edition of the book, available on Google Books
+McClure: refers to The Hound of the Baskervilles (New York: McClure, Philips & Co., 1902), a second impression of the first American edition of the book, available on Google Books.

-Please note that abbreviated dates are given in the American form of month/day/year.
+Abbreviated dates are given in the American form of month/day/year.

 Austin, James Bliss.
 "The Play's the Thing."
 Baker Street Miscellanea, No. 24 (Winter 1980): 1-10.
 Austin discusses the typescript of an unfinished play of The Hound of the Baskervilles (HA3).

 Blau, Peter E. Scuttlebutt from the Spermaceti Press, various issues.
-This invaluable Sherlockian newsletter is available online for 1985+ at <http://members.cox.net/sherlock1/scuttle.htm>.
+This invaluable Sherlockian newsletter is available online for 1985+ at <http://redcircledc.org/index.php?id=39>.

 Frayling, Sir Christopher.
 "The Writing of The Hound of the Baskervilles."
 The Baker Street Journal, Vol. 58, No. 1 (Spring 2008): 18-32.
 Frayling covers the period from initial conception to first publication, and concludes Conan Doyle wrote the story in less than eight weeks.